How do you make money travel blogging?

 Some people earn money by selling their own digital products that they're created, usually instructional e-books and e-courses.
 Photographers sell prints, artists sell hand-drawn maps, and business-savvy folk sell branded merchandise with their logos.

 Popular e-book sales can earn some authors several thousand a month.
-Other bloggers, like myself, who don't feel like writing entire books, can piggy-back onto this by recommending their books and earning affiliate sales, like in my top 10 travel books article.
+Other bloggers, like myself, who don't feel like writing entire books, can piggy-back onto this by recommending their books and earning affiliate sales, like in my travel books article.